-The online culture of leaving reviews for everything from boutiques to insurance companies has led many people to believe they have what it takes to become a professional customer service assessor.
-Because of this, the online landscape is cluttered with scam mystery shopper companies that promise jobs to inexperienced reviewers, often in exchange for one-time registration fees.
-SMB owners who hire these fake companies can end up spending a pretty penny for substandard services (if services are ever rendered at all).
+The online culture of leaving reviews for everything has led many people to believe they have what it takes to become mystery shoppers.
+Because of this, the online landscape is cluttered with scam mystery shopper companies that promise jobs to inexperienced reviewers.

-For SMB owners who want to hire mystery shoppers, tools like those provided by the MSPA are invaluable, and there is no reason not to use them.
-By utilizing resources from professional organizations and cross-checking mystery shopper companies with the Better Business Bureau, SMBs can easily avoid wasting time and money on subpar services.
+For business owners who want to hire mystery shoppers, the tools provided by the MSPA are invaluable.
+If you use resources from professional organizations and cross-check mystery shopper companies with the Better Business Bureau, you can avoid wasting time and money on subpar services.

 Online customer feedback is valuable, but it’s not the only way – or even the best way – to find out how your business functions when you’re not there.
 Assuming you complete your due diligence when selecting a mystery shopper company, these professional services can provide you with the detailed insight you need to make better process and hiring decisions.

 Mona Bushnell contributed to the writing and reporting of this article.